jameshfisher/jameshfisher.com/_posts/2017-04-14-openssl-ecc.md

 ---
-title: "Elliptic curve crypto with OpenSSL"
+title: "How can I do elliptic curve crypto with OpenSSL?"
 justification: "I'm beginning learning SSL/TLS by going through the CLI commands"
 ---